graphprotocol/hypergraph/docs/schema.md

 ## Rules

 - Each entity can have multiple types.
-- All fields can be undefined
+- Custom fields can be undefined.
 - A relation is only valid of a from, to and index exists.
 - All relations are many to many.
 They can have a hint with the `one max` field about the cardinality.
 - Relation can have additional fields.
+- System properties e.g. `Created by` can't be undefined.

 ## Open Questions

-- Can system properties also be undefined e.g. `Created by`?
-What to do in such a case?
 - Does every mapping include the space ID as well or only the type ID, attribute ID and relation ID?
 This depends of we want sync entities and relations from only one or multiple spaces.
 - Can a local schema type/field map to multiple public schema types/fields? e.g. local `User` maps to the public schema type `User` and `Person`.
 Therefor the email field should be mapped to the attribute `email` of the `User` type and the attribute `email` of the `Person` type which both might have the same ID, but can be two different fields as well.
 - What to do in case there are conflicting attributes e.g. `Location` and `Sensor` both have an `temperature` field and one is a number and the other a string.
 Do we merge them or how to map them to different fields?
 The most reasonable solution I can think of is to map them manually in the mappings file.